fabacab/data-structures-and-algorithms/trie/README.markdown

     }
 }
 ```

-The above trie contains the words "cake" and "cute."
-Since
-both words begin with the letter "c," there is only one "c"
-object inside the trie.
-If we then add the word "cat" to the
-above trie, our object should look like this:
+The above trie contains both the words "cake" and the word "cute."
+However, since both words start with the letter "c," there is only one `c` inside the trie; `c` is the common prefix for both `cake` and `cute`.
+If we then add the word "cat" to the above trie, our JavaScript object should look like this:

 ```js
 {